casulemarc/tip_calculator/README.md

-# tip_calculator
+# Tip Splitter Calculator
-This app calculates the amount of tip a customer will give after having lunch/dinner at a store.
+This app calculates the amount of tip a customer(s) will give after having lunch/dinner at a store.

 ##Sample Output:
 ###Desktop Version.